Larry Bird: Coaching and executive careers

 The Celtics employed Bird as a special assistant in the team's front office from 1992 until 1997.

 In 1997, Bird accepted the position of head coach of the Indiana Pacers.
 Bird said that he would be on the job for no more than three years.
-Despite having no previous coaching experience, Bird led the Pacers to a 58–24 record—the franchise's best as an NBA team at the time—in the 1997–98 season, and pushed the eventual champions Chicago Bulls (led by superstar Michael Jordan and head coach Phil Jackson) to seven games in the Eastern Conference Finals.
-The 1997–98 team is considered one of the best in Pacers' franchise history, and Bird was named the NBA Coach of the Year for his efforts.
+Despite having no previous coaching experience, Bird led the Pacers to a 58–24 record—the franchise's best as an NBA team at the time—in the 1997–98 season, and pushed the eventual champion Chicago Bulls (led by superstar Michael Jordan and head coach Phil Jackson) to seven games in the Eastern Conference Finals.
+The 1997–98 team is considered one of the best in Pacers franchise history, and Bird was named the NBA Coach of the Year for his efforts.
 Bird then led the Pacers to consecutive Central Division titles in 1999 and 2000, and a berth in the 2000 NBA Finals where they lost to the Los Angeles Lakers (coached by Phil Jackson) in six games.
 Bird resigned his head coaching position shortly after the end of the 1999–2000 season, following through on his initial promise to coach for only three years.
 He was succeeded in that capacity by Isiah Thomas.